Today, I’ll walk you through the top 8 Best OBD2 Scanners on the market.

 This scanner can also conveniently read ABS and SRS problems.

-This has one of the best screens of all the corded scanners in this category.
-It’s not full color, but it has nice big font and very clearly tells you codes and what they mean.
+Innova 3150 has one of the best screens of all the corded scanners in this category.
+This OBD2 scanner is not full color, but it has a nice big font and very clearly tells you codes and what they mean.
 It can even tell you what the codes mean in English, French, or Spanish.

 DIY Scanner Summary